HermaDC/virtual-assistant/README.md

 ## About

-This is a very limiited user assistant.
+This is a very limited user assistant.
 It can sent whatsapp message, crete notes and much more.

 ## Installation
 ### Windows